Understanding the Change Healthcare Breach and Its Impact on Security Compliance

 The questions lawmakers are asking about the Change Healthcare breach

 On April 1, Senators Josh Hawley (R-MO), ranking member of the Senate Judiciary Subcommittee on Privacy, Technology and the Law, and Subcommittee Chair, Richard Blumenthal (D-CT), wrote a scathing letter to UnitedHealth Group Chief Executive Officer Andrew Witty demanding information about the attack.
+Lawmakers have also signaled continued interest in the role of UnitedHealth’s leadership and the CEO Change Healthcare in overseeing cyber risk at such a critical piece of national infrastructure.

 The letter states that, “While we recognize that UHG was indeed the victim of an outside attack, the entire sector is now the victim of UHG’s lack of preparedness and built in redundancies, which could have potentially mitigated the widespread impact of the breach.”